 According to Korhonen, the development plans also include in-city train connections in many areas.
 Even in a smaller place, a city train may offer a connection to the stop of a future high-speed train.

 “Tramway projects are a different story.
 In terms of places where a tram is suitable, sufficient population density is a key factor.
 In Finland, this means specifically Greater Helsinki.
-Indeed, the Kalasatama connection in Helsinki has already been subject to competitive bidding.
-Plans are also under way for a new Viima quick tram line to the western inner city as well as Malmi airport.
+For example, plans are under way for a new Viima quick tram line to the western inner city as well as Malmi airport.
 Espoo and Vantaa are also holding their own internal discussions regarding tram lines.”

 Antti Korhonen’s assessment regarding the importance of population density is backed by academic studies.
 Professor Jeff Kenworthy, who specialises in traffic planning and who was a speaker at YIT’s Sustainable urban environments event in the autumn 2019, has discovered on the basis of international comparative studies that the preconditions for public transport in a city are good if there is a minimum of 35 inhabitants per hectare.
 In Finland, Greater Helsinki has a population density that is close to this threshold.